Table of Contents Show

 These may not be quite as precise as other options, and you can’t program them, requiring you to adjust them manually.

-On most units, you simply press the up or down button to adjust the settings.
+You press the up or down button on most units to adjust the settings.
 Some digital thermostats allow you to pre-program them based on the time of day.

 Smart thermostats use the latest technology to learn more about your heating and cooling habits and adjust accordingly.
 Some units even go as far as gauging the outside weather and changing how it heats and cools to be more efficient.
 While they’re typically more expensive on the front end, they can save the user money in the long run.